 Sleep Disorders Fellowship Program

-The University of Florida Sleep Disorders Fellowship is sponsored by the Department of Medicine and is a cooperative effort among the Departments of Medicine, Pediatrics, Neurology, Otolaryngology, Psychiatry and Clinical/Health Psychology.
+The University of Florida Sleep Disorders Fellowship is sponsored by the Department of Medicine and is a cooperative effort among the Departments of Medicine, Pediatrics, Neurology, Otolaryngology, Psychiatry, and Clinical/Health Psychology.
 The sponsoring academic institution is the College of Medicine of the University of Florida.
-The program includes 3 geographic centers all in close proximity.
-The centers are Shands at UF Hospital and Clinics (the major university teaching hospital), the Malcolm Randall VAMC (located across the street), and Shands and UF Sleep Disorders Center at Magnolia Parke.
-The Shands/UF Sleep Disorders Center is a twelve bed facility that has been accredited by the American Academy of Sleep Medicine.
+The program includes 3 geographic centers, all in close proximity.
+The centers are UF Health Shands Hospital and Clinics (the major university teaching hospital), the Malcom Randall VAMC (located across the street), and the UF Health Sleep Disorders Center at Magnolia Parke.
+The UF Health Sleep Disorders Center is a twelve-bed facility accredited by the American Academy of Sleep Medicine.
 The facility has four beds dedicated for monitoring pediatric patients.
-The sleep center medical director is Dr. Richard B. Berry, a Diplomate of the American Board of Sleep Medicine.
+The sleep center medical director is Dr. Richard B. Berry, a Diplomate of the American Board of Sleep Medicine and Diplomate of Sleep Medicine by the American Board of Internal Medicine.
 Dr. Berry is also co-director of the sleep fellowship.
-The other co-director is Dr. Mary Wagner, also a Diplomate in Sleep Disorders of the ABSM and the American Board of Pediatrics. .
-Dr. Wagner is the associate medical director of the UF sleep Disorders Center.
+The other co-director is Dr. Mary Wagner, also a Diplomate in Sleep Disorders of the ABSM and the American Board of Pediatrics.
+Dr. Wagner is the associate medical director of the UF Health Sleep Disorders Center.

-Shands at UF is a 600 bed teaching hospital and the major tertiary referral center for northern Florida.
+UF Health Shands Hospital is the major tertiary referral center for north Florida with teaching hospitals including three towers (996 beds) in close proximity.
 The hospital is on the University of Florida campus.
-Shands at UF clinics are located in buildings in close proximity to the hospital.
-The weekly Pulmonary Sleep Clinic, Neurology clinics, and biweekly Pediatric Sleep Clinic are located in the clinic facility which is an integral part of the Shands/UF Magnolia Parke Sleep Center.
-Didactic lectures, clinical case conferences, and journal club/research conference are held at facilities at Shands/UF Sleep Center or in conference rooms at the Malcolm Randall VAMC.
-The Malcolm Randall VAMC is a 250 bed full service VA hospital and is a major teaching affiliate.
-A four bed sleep laboratory with state of the art equipment and a busy Thursday afternoon VA sleep clinic are located in this hospital.
-Durable medical equipment for treatment of sleep disorders (CPAP, Bi-level PAP) is provided by the Prosthetics Service and dispensing of the equipment, patient education, and changes in prescription pressure are performed by respiratory therapists in the VA Pulmonary, Respiratory, Sleep Section.
-The Shands/UF Magnolia Parke Sleep Disorders Center is a full service sleep lab with clinic facilities.
-The center is located in the beautiful Magnolia Parke Center approximately 5 miles form the Shands and VA Hospitals.
+UF Health Shands clinics are located in buildings in close proximity to the hospital.
+The weekly Sleep Clinics (adult and pediatric) are located in the clinic facility, which is an integral part of the UF Health Sleep Center at Magnolia Parke.
+Didactic lectures, clinical case conferences, and journal club/research conferences occur at the UF Health Sleep Center or at the Malcom Randall VAMC.
+The Malcom Randall VAMC is a 272-bed full service VA hospital and is a major teaching affiliate.
+A four-bed sleep laboratory with state of the art equipment and a busy VA sleep clinic are located in this hospital.
+Durable medical equipment for treatment of sleep disorders (CPAP, Bi-level PAP) is provided by the Prosthetics Service and dispensing of the equipment, patient education, and changes in prescription pressure are performed by Respiratory Therapists in the VA Pulmonary, Respiratory, Sleep Section.
+The UF Health Sleep Disorders Center is a full service sleep lab with clinic facilities.
+The center is located in the beautiful Magnolia Parke in Northwest Gainesville approximately 5 miles from the UF Health Shands and VA Hospitals.
 The sleep center consists of 12 sleep rooms with hotel décor and state of the art monitoring equipment.
-Sleep studies are read at the center or at physician offices.
+Sleep studies are read at the center, physician offices, or remotely.
 Facilities to read sleep studies are available at all sites.